nourallah171727/observability-as-code/README.md

 reuse:
-if you are a developer who whishes to reuse some already created class , I have a very elegant way of doing it for you!
+if you are a developer who wishes to reuse some already created class , I have a very elegant way of doing it for you!
 example:
 ```java
 public class ElegantAnotherCpuUsageDashboard extends CpuUsageDashboard{